jonathoneco/garden-logger/README.md

 # Garden Logger

 I have a personal note taking system I call my Garden Log, this tool is one I'm writing to help manage and use my note taking system.
 I keep my notes in raw markdown that I edit with neovim where I can, and obsidian where I can't.
+The reason I'm writing this tool is that I often find navigation to and interaction with my notes often randomizes me, especially with Notion which is what I am currently using.
+I want this tool to reduce the friction of getting to where I need to be as much as possible

 My system is based on the PARA model, currently I've got the following folder structure